Rosso84/WorkdayCalendar/README.md

 1. open up a terminal, navigate to root folder of application and type maven command 'mvn clean install'.
   This should run all 10 tests successfully and install all the necessary packages.

-2. run main inside src/main/java/WorkdayCalendar
+2. run main inside src/main/java/WorkdayCalendar   by clicking on geen arrow on left side after you scrolled down to main.
+Or if you dont need IDE just open up a terminal and navigate to src/main/java/  and type 'javac WorkdayCalendar.java' and then 'java WorkdayCalendar'. this should simply print out the calculation from a startdate to and end-date.